 So Which Insurance Companies Are Best?

 This is changing all of the time and I also feel that this depends on your specific needs.
-From talking with clients, I hear the best reviews for Trupanion, Healthy Paws, and ASPCA.
+From talking with clients, I hear the best reviews for Trupanion, Healthy Paws, and Pet's Best.
 Most insurance companies require you to pay upfront for veterinary services and will then reimburse you.
-Trupanion does not require you to pay up front, which can be VERY helpful (your vet just needs to set up payment with them); you then pay the difference of what is not covered (similar to human health insurance).
+Trupanion does not always require you to pay up front, which can be VERY helpful (your vet just needs to set up payment with them); you then pay the difference of what is not covered (similar to human health insurance).

 Again, this is not an exclusive list, so do your homework, call around and compare numbers.
 I do not receive any financial benefit for mentioning these companies, these three recommendations are made strictly from client recommendations.